ldatb/ataides-website/hugo/content/services/finops.md

 We design and help implement a FinOps operating model that includes:

-- Cost allocation strategies (by team, environment, service)
+- Role-based cost allocation (team, service, environment)
-- Tagging frameworks and policy enforcement
+- Tagging strategy enforcement and data quality auditing
-- Budget alerts and anomaly detection
+- Budget thresholds, alerts, and anomaly governance
-- Usage analysis (idle resources, overprovisioned instances, scaling inefficiencies)
+- Intelligent rightsizing and usage pattern analysis
-- Commitment management (e.g., RI/CUD strategies)
+- Commitment management aligned with consumption forecasts

 ## Cross-Team Enablement

+FinOps is not a toolset, it is a discipline that requires shared ownership.

 FinOps is a shared responsibility, we facilitate alignment between: